 One 2013 study shows promise regarding Black Seed Oil and liver health.
 Supplementing with Black Seed Oil was shown to be liver protective.
 It reduced liver damage as a result of disease complications in rats.
 At this time, no studies have been done on supplementation in humans and liver health.

 Studies also show that Black Seed Oil may help with obesity.
-A significant decrease on body weight has been seen when supplementing with it.
+Research uncovered a significant decrease in body weight when using black seed oil as a supplement.
 Additionally, a decrease in hip and weight circumference was recorded.
-Black seed oil could be considered as part of a weight loss plan.
+That considered, black seed oil could be considered as part of a weight loss plan as a supporting supplement.

 There have been a few studies that also confirm the antibacterial effect of black seed oil.
 Adding black seed oil as a daily part of your routine could protect against certain bacteria and help you ward off illness.